cbedwards-dfw/xldiff/README.md

 We can carry out simple comparisons of excel files with the `excel_diff()` function.
-To begin with, we must have two excel sheets that are generally similar, but in which some number of cells have changed.
-To walk through our example, we first create two excel files that differ in a few cells.
+To begin with, we must have two excel sheets that are generally similar, but for which some cells have differing values.
+To walk through our example, we first must create two such excel sheets.
 Here we use the first 20 rows of the `penguins` data in the `palmerpenguins` package (<https://allisonhorst.github.io/palmerpenguins/>).

 ``` r